austenism/SegaSearch/Readme.txt

 Procedures.sql - This is a collection of the sql commands used within the program.
 This is simply for grading purposes as all queries are called from the c# code using Microsoft's SQL Adapter for C#

 Application - written in C#, the SegaSearch.sln and SegaSearch file are the visual studio project that this whole project runs in.
-This is the source Code and will need to be opened in Visual Studio.
+This is the source code and will need to be opened in Visual Studio.